datatrail-jhu/07_dataviz/manuscript/03_customization.md

 What we've just generated is a **stacked bar chart**.
 It's a pretty good name for this type of chart as the bars fur cut are all stacked on top of one another.
 If you don't want a stacked bar chart you could use one of the other `position` options: `identity`, `fill`, or `dodge`.

 Returning to our question about proportion of each cut within each clarity group, we'll want to use `position = "fill"`.
-Building off of what we've already done,
+Building off of what we've already done:

 ```r
 ggplot(data = diamonds) +